12-day Essential Japan (2025 & 2026)

 Tokyo, literally meaning “eastern capital” and officially named Tokyo Metropolis, is one of the most populous mega-cities in the world with a population of 14 million.
 Formerly known as Edo, the city has been the de facto seat of the Japanese government since 1603 when shogun Tokugawa Ieyasu chose the city for his headquarters.
 The shogun (general) was a hereditary commander ceremoniously appointed by the emperor but held real power over the country during the shogunate period between 1192 and 1867.
 Edo was renamed Tokyo after Emperor Meiji moved his seat from Kyoto in 1868 when the last shogun was forced to return power to the imperial court.
 The city covers an area of 2,187 square kilometres following the merger in 1943 of the city of Tokyo and Tokyo Prefecture.

 Our full-day sightseeing begins at the plaza in front of the Imperial Palace.
-The palace is closed to tourists but a stroll across the plaza accompanied by commentaries on the imperial family and the city of Tokyo gets the tour off to a good start.
+A stroll across the plaza accompanied by commentaries on the imperial family and the history of Tokyo gets the tour off to a good start.

 We then proceed to Senso-ji, the oldest Buddhist temple in Tokyo dating back to 628.